 While there are many learning tools and resources, not all of them are scientifically-based or designed for young minds.
 Today, there is greater demand than ever for kids’ HTML courses.

-The following free online resources teach HTML and are kid-friendly:
+The following free coding for kids resources teach HTML in a kid-friendly way: